Competition to find north-east’s funniest young comedian - Evening Express

 Well, this is your chance to get your budding comedy prince or princess recognised for their undeniable talent – plus win a whole load of fantastic prizes too.

-Parents across the north-east are being encouraged to film their kids delivering their funniest joke to enter into the competition.
+Parents across the north-east are being encouraged to film their kids telling their favourite jokes and send the clip through to us on Facebook.

 One very lucky winner will scoop a bumper prize including a family meal at the newly opened Mac’s Pizzeria on Union Street, family passes to various child-friendly shows during Aberdeen International Comedy Festival and a meet and greet with one of the line-up’s top children’s entertainers.